-- All three pillars, impact on society, sustainability and financial viability, are included in Swedfund's investment process and impact concept clearance and due diligence is applied to all Swedfund's investments. - Swedfund's Impact Management System is aligned with IFC's Operating Principles for Impact Management and uses the Impact Management Project's five dimensions of impact to frame the analysis. - All investment proposals that will be presented to the Investment Committee for concept clearance are required to firstly go through an additionality assessment and impact potential assessment, ensuring that we only invest where there is an explicit need for our funds/lack of commercial capital but also identifying key impact areas and risks to be further assessed during a potential due diligence.
-This assessment can be conducted either by investment officers or by dedicated impact experts. - Results from due diligence presented to the Investment Committee shall show the alignment with Swedfund's applicable Theory of Change and key Sustainable Development Goals, have a narrative on level of expected impact, and answer the following questions: What is the expected impact, Who will experience the impact, How much impact is expected to occur, Contribution of Swedfund, Level of risk that desired impact will not be realised. - In addition, key metrics to be assessed for the baseline and to be monitored during the investment are identified.
-Key metrics include portfolio levels indicators that are measured for all investments, sector specific indicators and investment specific indicators. - A value creation plan based on the assessment of expected impact is created ex-ante as applicable and this together with an ESG Action Plan is anchored with the investment.
-The aim of the value creation plan is to find ways to accelerate positive impact.
+- All three pillars, impact on society, sustainability and financial viability, are included in all phases of Swedfund's investment process. - Swedfund's Impact Management System is aligned with the Impact Principles and based in the Impact Management Project's five dimensions of impact. - All investment proposals to be presented to the Investment Committee for concept clearance are required to first go through an additionality assessment and impact potential assessment.
+This step ensures that we only invest where there is an explicit need for our funds while also identifying key impact areas and risks to be further assessed during a potential due diligence.
+The assessment can be conducted either by investment officers or by dedicated impact experts. - Results from due diligence presented to the Investment Committee show the alignment with Swedfund's applicable Theory of Change and key Sustainable Development Goals, present a narrative on level of expected impact and answer the following questions: What is the expected impact, Who will experience the impact, How much impact is expected to occur, Contribution of Swedfund, Level of risk that the desired impact will not be realised. - In addition, key metrics to be assessed for the baseline and to be monitored during the investment are identified and selected from Swedfund's KPI catalogue.
+The KPIs are harmonized with other Development Finance Institutions, private sector investors or other industry initiatives such as HIPSO, Joint Impact Indicators, the 2X Challenge and the GIIN's IRIS+ catalogue.
+Key metrics can include portfolio levels indicators that are measured for all investments, sector specific indicators and investment specific indicators. - A value creation plan based on the assessment of expected impact is created exante as applicable and this together with an ESG Action Plan is anchored to the investment.
+The aim of the value creation plan is to find ways to accelerate and maximize positive impact.
 Negative impact is managed through Swedfund's ESG Management System described in Principle 5.